There was an art opening at the Centro Fotográfico the Friday the federal troops came.

 “Ok,” he nodded, and left.

-In the weeks before the final repression began, before the walls were whitewashed, before hundreds of people were “disappeared” into vans and prisons, before the APPO’s leaders made strategic last-minute deals with the government and left their followers to be crushed: in the weeks before Oaxaca was opened to the tourists again and the Zócalo was renovated and planted with poinsettias at the cost of several million pesos, I fell in love with the Oaxacan man who would become my husband, and met the group of Oaxacan friends who years later, when I left, would hold me in long embraces and tell me, “Te vamos a extrañar, Sarita.”
+In the weeks before the final repression began, before the walls were whitewashed, before hundreds of people were “disappeared” into vans and prisons, before the APPO’s leaders made strategic last-minute deals with the government and left their followers to be crushed, before Oaxaca was opened to the tourists again and the Zócalo was renovated and planted with poinsettias at the cost of several million pesos, I fell in love with the Oaxacan man who would become my husband, and met the group of Oaxacan friends who years later, when I left, would hold me in long embraces and tell me, “Te vamos a extrañar, Sarita.”
 Oaxaca became home in a way that no foreign place had ever been during six years of living and traveling abroad.

 Now, Oaxaca is once again a city of sun-dappled plazas and pretty cobblestone streets and courtyards lush with bougainvillea, and it is easy for people to understand why I hold such fondness for it, why it is the touchstone I return to after all these years of traveling.